Nivalyx/osu-wiki/wiki/Tournaments/o!cCO/en.md

 ![osu!catch Convert Cup Open 2023 banner](img/banner.png)

 The **osu!catch Convert Cup Open 2023** (***o!cCO 2023***) was a 2v2 double-elimination osu!catch tournament hosted by ::{ flag=ID }:: [Urabe Mikoto](https://osu.ppy.sh/users/1272422) and co-organised by ::{ flag=ID }:: [Constantine](https://osu.ppy.sh/users/3221898) and ::{ flag=ID }:: [Madoka Ayukawa](https://osu.ppy.sh/users/1595221).
 The tournament was open to teams of osu!catch players with at least one player from Asia or Oceania in their roster.
-Although it was the first to be held under the "Convert Cup Open" branding, the tournament was considered as an expansion of the previously held [Indonesia Convert Cup](/wiki/en/Tournaments/ICC) series.
+Although it was the first event to be held under the "Convert Cup Open" branding, the tournament was considered as an expansion of the previously held [Indonesia Convert Cup](/wiki/en/Tournaments/ICC) series.

 ## Tournament schedule